tmobile/magentaA11y/_checklist-native/button.md

     - Use the property wrapper `@FocusState` in conjunction with the view modifier `focused(_:)` to assign focus on a view with `@FocusState` as the source of truth.
     - Use the property wrapper `@FocusState`in conjunction with the view modifier `focused(_:equals:)` to assign focus on a view, when the view is equal to a specific value.
   - If necessary, use property wrapper `@AccessibilityFocusState` to assign identifiers to specific views to manually shift focus from one view to another as the user interacts with the screen with VoiceOver on.

+### Announcement examples
+- "button" in announcements below comes from the accessibility services most of the time when a native component is used, not from the label

+- "Label, button"
+- "Label, <other text and content in cell>, button" (grouping)
+- "Label, button, selected" (selected state)
+- "Label, dimmed" (disabled state)

 ## Android